cyberark/cyberark-conjur-cli/README.md

 We provide the user with `CredentialStoreFactory` which create such Credential stores.

 By default, the `CredentialStoreFactory` favors saving credentials (login ID and password) to the system's credential store.
-If the detected credential store is not one we support or is not accessible, the credentials will be written to a configuration file, `.netrc`, in plaintext.
+If we do not support the detected credential store, or the credential stoe is not accessible, the credentials are written to a configuration file, `.netrc`, in plaintext.

 Example of usage: